Index to Handbook

 Students are not allowed to possess or use cellular phones unless written annual approval has been given by the principal.
 In those cases, the cell phone must be “off” during the school day and stored in the student’s locker inside a back pack or given to the homeroom teacher during homeroom period.
-Students may not carry cell phones or other personal AV materials during the school day.
+Students may not carry cell phones or other personal electronic communication devices during the school day.
 Cell phones may only be used during the school day in the presence and at the direction of a teacher or administrator.
 Junior high students may possess and use school-approved Chromebooks for instructional purpose as directed by classroom teachers.
 See Handbook 6161.22.

 One of the aims of Christian education is to teach the children self-discipline.
 This is the only true discipline.
 We all realize that individuals will some times choose to behave in an unacceptable manner which is harmful to self and to others.
-This includes, but is not limited to: actions which are contrary to our Christian calling; disruption of classroom, library, hallway, lavatory, lunchroom or recreational facilities; cheating or plagiarism; abusive language, disrespect or disobedience toward anyone in authority; harassment; and behavior either on or off school premises which is detrimental to the reputation of Holy Angels School.
+This includes, but is not limited to: actions which are contrary to our Christian calling; disruption of classroom, library, hallway, lavatory, lunchroom or recreational facilities; cheating or plagiarism; abusive language, disrespect or disobedience toward anyone in authority; harassment; theft or vandalism; and behavior either on or off school premises which is detrimental to the reputation of Holy Angels School.
 Thus, inappropriate use of technology (eg. home computer, cell phone) involving harassment, use of school name, remarks directed to or about teachers/staff, offensive communication and safety threats may subject a student to consequences.
 In any of the above cases, corrective action on the part of the adults in charge is expected.

 Such correction may include: